 About 14 miles north of Vancouver, WA.

 From I-5, drive to Milepost 14 and take the Ridgefield/Pioneer Street exit #14 and drive west on Pioneer Street.
-You will drive through a roundabout and continue heading west for a total of 2.9 miles from I-5.
+You will drive through three roundabouts and continue heading west for a total of 2.9 miles from I-5.